Risele/CodesysJSONFile/README.md

 ### UTF8
 Do not work with non-english UTF8 symbols (or I failed to do this).

+### Application name
+Application name should match to specified in GPL_JSON list in PRO_JSON library section ('Application' by default)
 ## Requirements:
 For Cyryllic symols use Win-1251 (CP1251) encoding.
 Use [Owen String Utils](https://ftp.owen.ru/CoDeSys3/04_Library/05_3.5.11.5/02_Libraries/OwenStringUtils_v3.5.4.9.compiled-library) to deal with CP1251->WStrings